-Fans Have Found Doppelganger Of Bollywood Actor Ranbir Kapoor
+Fans Have Found The Doppelganger Of Bollywood Actor Ranbir Kapoor

 - Jana Na Dil Se Door: After Smita Bansal, Kalindi Aka Aaradhna Uppal’s Track To End!

-Fans have found doppelganger of Bollywood actor Ranbir Kapoor in Telly world!
+Fans have found the doppelganger of Bollywood actor Ranbir Kapoor in Telly world!
 Yes, it is none other than Balika Vadhu and Jana Na Dil Se Door actor, Shashank Vyas.

 Recently, Shashank Vyas underwent a major transformation and since then he has been sharing his 'new' pictures on his social media account.
 Fans are impressed with Shashank's new looks and are seen praising him.